newjersey/navigator-content/src/roadmaps/tasks/register-for-ein.md

 ---
 ### Application Needs

-* Identified an available business name
+* An available business name

 >**Once completed, you will have:**
 >